barryclark/jekyll-now/_posts/2017-11-12-Port-and-Transport-and-Port.md

-I use Ports-and-Adapters to abstract away my application's interactions with external system.
+I use Ports-and-Adapters to abstract away my application's interactions with external systems.
+I bend the dependency's interface to the shape that I want for my domain.
 This makes it easier to think about my code and to unit test it.
-I can bend the dependency's interface to the shape that I want for my domain.

-That might look like:
+This kind of interface might look something like:

 	IUserSettings
 		Settings Get()